Meet Phu Jan!

 David with Sun, the owner of Karen Tribe Experiences

-Karen Tribe Elephants don’t have duties like riding tourists or posing for photos, they are an integral part of local village life in Thailand.
-When you visit the Karen Tribe, you learn about elephant health, signs of happiness and sickness, how to chop some trees, make nutritious vitamin balls and work for an elephant (not the other way around).
-In this way you understand what it takes to take care of 7 elephants.
+Karen Tribe Elephants do not have duties of being a ride for tourists or posing for photos, they are an integral part of the village life here in Chiang Mai.
+When you visit the Karen Tribe, you will learn about elephant health, the signs of happy and sick elephants, chopping down banana trees, and making nutritious vitamin balls.
+Each of these tasks will get you one step closer to understanding what it takes to care for our 7 elephants like family.

 What can you do to help?